AjinkyaGhatol/collections_java/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+This program intends to remove strings containing 'oggy' from a list of strings as user does not like 'oggy'.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+Function removeOggy is added to remove 'oggy' from arraylist.

-Don't forget to update this file after fixing the code.
+It iterates over all strings stored in arrayList and if string mathches to 'oggy' it calls removeString function. removeString function removes string from the specified index and moves all strings after that index to one index back.